-Investment managers may not act upon written or oral instructions from any person other than the Board, or the Trust Administrator acting on behalf of the Board.
+Investment managers may not act upon written or oral instructions from any person other than the Board, or the Trust Administrator at the direction of the Board acting on behalf of the Board or the Administrator.

 A. Discretionary Authority

 Managers are given full discretion to act in accordance with the Statement of Investment Policy and Guidelines.
 In placing portfolio transaction orders on behalf of the Trust, each manager shall obtain execution of orders through responsible broker/dealers at the most favorable prices and at competitive commission rates, taking into consideration the efficiency of execution of the transaction.